 Several species of yellow jackets make nests underground.
 Others may make nests under siding, inside soffits, or in similar hidden areas.
 These are difficult to spot because the only sign of them is yellow jackets flying in and out of the nest.

-Think you have a yellowjacket problem?
-Call Fox Pest Control for a free yellowjacket control quote.
+Think you have a yellow jacket problem?
+Call Fox Pest Control for a free Rhode Island yellow jacket control quote.

-Your Pest Pro will conduct a thorough inspection of your home and property in order to provide a customized yellowjacket treatment plan that will be most effective for your situation.
+Your technician will conduct a thorough pest control inspection of your home and property in order to provide a customized yellow jacket treatment plan that will be most effective for your situation.

 Anaphylaxis, or anaphylactic shock, is a life-threatening allergic reaction, usually caused by an insect sting.
 Symptoms include respiratory constriction, massive or irregular swelling, hives, irregular heart pace or rhythm, and more.

 Epinephrine, also known as adrenaline, is a hormone that helps restore heart speed and rhythm, open airways, and improve blood flow during anaphylaxis.
 It is often included as an injection for those who are allergic to insect stings.